Azure/autorest.python/docs/dpg-archboard.md

 We have invested a lot of effort into good docs even though we are removing models.
 We have input templates for JSON inputs, like the one here: https://azuresdkdocs.blob.core.windows.net/$web/python/azure-purview-catalog/1.0.0b3/azure.purview.catalog.operations.html#azure.purview.catalog.operations.DiscoveryOperations.browse

 Now, it's even easier for users to input their bodies, because they can directly copy the template, fill in the information, and pass that to the service.
-This also removes a lot of the imports and lines they'd have to dedicate to importing and initializing these models before passing them to the server.
+This also removes a lot of the imports and lines that they'd have to dedicate to importing and initializing these models before passing them to the server.

+(show DPG `# OR` part)

 We've also additionally added overloads for post methods where the input is a JSON type. **These overloads will be helpful to people who don't want to read large models into memory just to pass them as a JSON input.
 Instead, they are now able to stream serialized JSON straight to the service**.
 None of our SDKs do this yet, and it's not in the Python guidelines, but this is an issue that Johan has been wanting to solve for a long time, and now we have a well-typed solution for users.